cmb69/video_xh/itube/README.md

   least common denominator regarding browser support.
 If ITube picks up undesired streams, you need to re-mux the videos upfront.

+### Image Slideshows

+If you have still images, you can create slideshows with background music as video.

+To do so, you need a folder with the images in JPEG format (`*.jpg`) and an audio file (`audio.mp3`, `audio.wav`, or some other `audio.*`).
+The duration of the audio file determines the duration of the video file, and every image will be shown for the respective fraction of that duration.
+For instance, if there are 12 images and the audio duration is 1 minute, each image will be shown for 5 seconds.

+Then you need to invoke `slideshow.bat`, either from the command line, if you are comfortable working this way, e.g.

+    slideshow C:\my_slideshow

+Or you can just drag & drop the folder which contains the images and the audio file on `slideshow.bat` (or a link to that file), which will then start the creation of the slideshow video.

+The script determines the most suitable video dimensions, so that the images need minimal padding (some padding is needed if landscape and portrait images are mixed).
+Afterwards the video containing the slideshow is created, and stored as lossless MKV (e.g. for the example above it would be `C:\my_slideshow\my_slideshow.mkv`).
+You can watch the created video (note that not all players may be able to play the file; if in doubt, try [VLC](https://www.videolan.org/)).
+If you are satisfied with the video, you can [convert it with `itube.bat`](#usage).

 ## Troubleshooting

 Report bugs and ask for support either on